It’s National Pizza Week! Hooray! Sounds like an excellent reason to celebrate!

 These pics offer a sample of the sort of Mexican-themed eateries one encounters in the commercial part of Old Town, which runs several blocks south of the State Park along San Diego Avenue.
 Lots of seating outdoors, an eyeful of festive colors and a cool, laid-back Southern California atmosphere.

-Do you love Pinterest?
-To see hundreds of fascinating pins from beautiful San Diego, visit this page!
+Are you visiting from Pinterest?
+To see hundreds of fascinating pins from beautiful San Diego, please visit my Pinterest page!

 This blog now features thousands of photos around San Diego!
 Are you curious?
 There’s lots of cool stuff to check out!